 Although a breach in confidentiality is a potential risk, we have implemented various measures to minimize the possibility of a breach in confidentiality.
-If you decide to participate in the study, you will be assigned a unique identifier number (example: '#023') and all your data will be handled in a way that cannot be linked to your name or other personal information.
-Only the investigator and study staff will have access to the list that connects your name to your data.
+If you decide to participate in the study, you will be assigned a unique identifier number (example: '#023') and all your data entered into our database will be linked to this identifier and not to your name or other personal information.